 Employees just happen to always be in the top few of that list, and thanks to modern technology, it's easier than ever to replace jobs and job tasks.

 With all of these people working from home, companies will now, more than they already were, start seeing the value of automation.
-Automation/AI will replace jobs.
+Automation/AI will replace jobs after covid.
 We already knew that was going to happen.
 It has already been happening.
 Last year, I wrote about the projection of automation/AI replacing 40% of jobs within the next 10 years.
 Now, because of coronavirus, that is likely guaranteed to happen, and in much less time.
 I hope I am wrong about this too but, the demand for AI/Automation will grow more rapidly because businesses will want to ensure they never see the losses they are seeing right now, ever again.
 Right now, most companies are trying to figure out how to keep people on the payroll during this pandemic, however, they are also trying to figure out how they can get rid of expenses and/or employees as well.

 Automation doesn't get ill during a pandemic.
 Automation allows for the doors to remain open.
 Automation works 24/7.
 Automation doesn't require benefits or 401Ks.
 Automation doesn't call out sick.
 There's no doubt about it -- automation reduces expenditures, increases productivity, and maybe, even adds a sense of security in times of crisis.